EleanaGrimshaw/unity-basic-training/README.md

+# Unity basic training
+Author: Eleana Polychronaki

-## unity-basic-training
+## description
 This repository provides a guide for the basics of Unity3D.

-## author:
-Eleana Polychronaki

 ## what is Unity?
 Unity is a cross-platform game engine created by Unity Technologies.
 It can be used to create both 2D and 3D games, as well as, simulations, immersive experiences and a variety of other apps.
 Although it is originally a tool to make games it is being used in a variety of other industries including film, engineering, architecture and construction.